 New input requirements

-Appendix B provides detailed instructions on the new input requirements for the revised MT3D-USGS program.
+Below is a discussion on input requirements for the revised MT3D-USGS program for the new reaction package.
 This section describes in general terms, the input variables required to complete a simulation that considers multiple electron donors and electron acceptors, and production of a lower-order ED from the decay of a higher-order ED.
 The discussion uses a hypothetical system comprising three EDs and five EAs such that nED = 3, nEA = 5, and nED + nEA = 8.
 In this hypothetical, the three EAs are (1) benzene, (2) MTBE, and (3) TBA.
 The simulated relationships are as follows: (1) degradation of benzene, without formation of a product; (2) degradation of MTBE with formation of TBA [yield coefficient = 1]; and, (3) degradation of TBA, without formation of a product.
 This simulation requires that the following inputs be provided:

 First order decay rates for each ED corresponding to each TEAP